Updated June 1, 2023

 The query says to round off the value 1500.26543 to 2 places instead of 5 decimal places.
-Hope you are familiar with the principles of rounding off as to consider values above 5 and below 5.
+I hope you are familiar with the principles of rounding off to consider values above 5 and below 5.
 So here, the expected output is 1500.27 (because the third digit after the decimal point is 5).

 SELECT FORMAT(1500.26111,2) value;

-So here, the third digit after the decimal point is less than 5, and thus the expected output is 1500.26.
+So here, the third digit after the decimal point is less than 5; thus, the expected output is 1500.26.